thebrianbug/macro-notes/src/coins/cardano-case.md

 ## Major Counterarguments

+1. The High-Assurance Code process is too expensive and time-consuming to produce usable results in the real world fast enough.
+   - Somehow, the team in ADA has managed to deliver working functionality again and again.
+They now have over 100 peer-reviewed papers which are implemented across their entire system.
+They release month after month code that has passed their massive arsenal of automated tests.
+And, they are getting faster at the whole process each time.

 ## Price Potential

 1. ADA addresses the same market as ETH, namely it is a smart contract platform.